 - 4.4.
 LLFs are calculated in accordance with BSCP128, which sets out the procedure and principles with which our LLF methodology must comply.
-It also defines the procedure and timetable by which LLFs are reviewed and submitted.
-For clarity, our LLF methodology is to mirror the host DNO's LLFs for LV and HV-connected customers.
-For EHV-connected customers, we will apply the host DNO's generic LLF for connections under 33kv.
-Connections over 33kv will have a site specific LLF applied. - 4.5.
+It also defines the procedure and timetable by which LLFs are reviewed and submitted. - 4.5.
 LLFs are calculated for a set number of time periods during the year using either a generic or site-specific method.
 The generic method is used for sites connected at LV or HV and the site-specific method is used for sites connected at EHV or where a request for site-specific LLFs has been agreed.
-Generic LLFs will be applied as a default to all new EHV sites until sufficient data is available for a site-specific calculation.
+Generic LLFs will be applied as a default to all new EHV sites until sufficient data is available for a sitespecific calculation.